-ARID 3350 Lighting & Building Systems
+ARID 3350 Lighting and Building Systems

 Prerequisite: ARID 2112.
-Introduction to aesthetic and technical considerations of lighting and other building systems required for the comfortable use of interior spaces.
-Addresses plumbing, HVAC, solar, varied new products and systems from domestic and international sources.
-Case studies, computations, site visits, and research required.
+Introduction to aesthetic and technical considerations of lighting and other building systems required for interior spaces.
+The course content also addresses plumbing, HVAC, green and sustainable design, varied new products, and systems from domestic and international sources.
+Case studies, computations, site visits, and research are required.